 When to Seek Medical Help

-If you experience other serious symptoms with the bleeding, you may need emergency medical attention.
+you may need emergency medical attention.
 These serious symptoms include:

 What to Expect at a Doctor’s Appointment

-Your doctor will also likely give you a physical exam, including a pelvic examination.
+Your doctor will also likely give you a physical exam,

 Consequences of Ignoring Vaginal Bleeding Between Periods

 In some cases, this kind of abnormal bleeding will resolve

 on its own.
 However, for some women, the underlying cause requires treatment.